Its-a-bit-random/Toasty/docs/Guide/Dependencies.md

 You can pass a custom load order into singletons using `LoadOrder`.
 By default all singletons are on load order 2.
 The higher the `LoadOrder` the later the singleton will load.
 If you want some singletons to always load before any other ones you can pass in a `LoadOrder` of 1.

 :::warning
-Toasty wont warn you but if your singleton is a LoadOrder = 1, but it has a dependency that is LoadOrder = 2, Toasty may not start your singletons in the right order!
+Toasty puts priority on loading dependencies in the right order.
+So if your singleton has a `LoadOrder` of 2 and one of its dependencies has a `LoadOrder` = 3, that dependency will still be started before, ignoring the `LoadOrder`.
 :::